-A youth r nobility project must comprise one or more of the following activities: Eligible activities - Youth Exchanges; Eligible activities - European Voluntary Service; • Youth workers' training and networking.

-A participating organisation can be: a non-profit organisation, association, NGO; a European Youth NGO; a social enterprise; a public body at local level; Eligible participating a group of young people active in youth work but not necessarily in the context of a youth organisation (i.e. informal group of young people). organisations as well as: a public body at regional or national level; an association of regions ; a European Grouping of Territorial Cooperation; a profit-making body active in Corporate Social Responsibility. established in a Programme Country or in a Partner Country neighbouring the EU (regions 1 to 4; see section "Eligible Countries" in Part A of this Guide).
-Any participating organisation or group established in a Programme Country can be the applicant.
+Eligible activities A youth mobility project must comprise one or more of the following activities: Youth Exchanges; Mobility of Youth Workers.
+Eligible participating organisations A participating organisation can be: a non-profit organisation, association, NGO; a European Youth NGO; a social enterprise; a public body at local level; a group of young people active in youth work but not necessarily in the context of a youth organisation (i.e. informal group of young people). as well as: a public body at regional or national level 51 ; an association of regions; a European Grouping of Territorial Cooperation; a profit-making body active in Corporate Social Responsibility. established in a Programme Country or in a Partner Country neighbouring the EU (regions 1 to 4; see section "Eligible Countries" in Part A of this Guide).
+Who can apply?
+Any participating organisation or group 52 established in a Programme Country can be the applicant.
 This organisation applies on behalf of all participating organisations involved in the project.
-Who can apply?
-A youth mobility project is funded in a specific way (see the section "funding rules") if the applicant is: Who can apply? a public body at regional or national level; an association of regions; a European Grouping of Territorial Cooperation; a profit-making body active in Corporate Social Responsibility.
-Number and profile of participating A mobility activity is transnational and involves at least two participating organisations (sending and receiving organisation) from different countries.
-If a Youth mobility project foresees only one activity, the coordinator must also act either as sending or receiving organisation except if the activity is a European Voluntary Service.
-If a youth mobility project foresees more than one activity, the project coordinator can - but not necessarily has to - act as sending organisation or receiving organisation.
-In all cases, the coordinator cannot be an organisation from a Partner Country neighbouring the EU. organisations Activities within Programme Countries: all participating organisations must be from a Programme Country.
-Activities with Partner Countries neighbouring the EU: the activity must involve at least one participating organisation from a Programme Country and one participating organisation from a Partner Country neighbouring the EU.
-Duration of project From 3 to 24 months.
-Where to apply?
-To the National Agency of the country in which the applicant organisation is established.
-When to apply?
-Applicants have to submit their grant application by the following dates: 2 February at 12:00 (midday Brussels time) for projects starting between 1 May and 30 September of the same year; 26 April at 12:00 (midday Brussels time) for projects starting between 1 August and 31 December of the same year; 4 October at 12:00 (midday Brussels time) for projects starting between 1 January and 31 May of the following year.
+A youth mobility project is funded in a specific way (see the section "funding rules") if the applicant is: a public body at regional or national level 53 ; an association of regions; a European Grouping of Territorial Cooperation; a profit-making body active in Corporate Social Responsibility.

-In this context a public body at national or regional level is considered a public body that 1) provides services or has an administrative area of competence that covers the whole national or regional territory and b) has a monopoly, in the sense that there are no other bodies that carry out the same functions in the country or region (typical examples: Ministries, State Agencies, Regional public authorities, etc.).
+51 In this context a public body at national or regional level is considered a public body that 1) provides services or has an administrative area of competence that covers the whole national or regional territory and b) has a monopoly, in the sense that there are no other bodies that carry out the same functions in the country or region (typical examples: Ministries, State Agencies, Regional public authorities, etc.).
 In this sense, schools, universities or other bodies, even if they are established by national law, are excluded from this category and qualify as public bodies at local level.

-In case of an informal group, one of the members of the group who is at least 18-years old assumes the role of representative and takes responsibility on behalf of the group). $^{\rm 51}{\rm See}$ previous note.
+52 In case of an informal group, one of the members of the group who is at least 18-years old assumes the role of representative and takes responsibility on behalf of the group).

+53 See previous note.